Best time to go to Norway for a perfect weather and where to go?

 Tourist seasons in Norway

-The months with low numbers of tourists are: January, February, March, April, May, September, October, November and December.
-The number of visitors to Norway is high in: June, July and August.
+The months with low numbers of tourists are: January, February, March, April, May, October, November and December.
+The number of visitors to Norway is high in: June, July, August and September.

-• Very low season in Norway: January, November and December.
+- Very low season in Norway: January, February, March, April, November and December.

-• Low season in Norway: February, March, April, May, September and October.
+- Low season in Norway: May and October.

-• High season in Norway: June.
+- High season in Norway: June and September.

-• Peak season in Norway: July and August.
+- Peak season in Norway: July and August.

 Figure: Visitor index for Norway month by month